tibeoh/mongodb-query-builder/README.md

 ## Features

-- Build params object for DynamoDB queries
+- Build params object for MongoDB queries
 - Create filters object readable and it will be transform for the MongoDB parameter syntax

 ## Installation